johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-27-how-we-fixed-my-seo/index.md

 As we'll see, the art of SEO (Search Engine Optimisation) is a mysterious one.
 We made a number of changes that we believe helped.
 All told, my site spent about a year out in the cold - barely surfacing in search results.
 But in October 2023 it started ranking again.
 And it's been ranking ever since.

+I put that down to the assistance rendered by Growtika.
+What was the nature of that assistance?
+I'll tell you.
 This post is a biggie; so buckle up!

 ![title image reading "How we fixed my SEO" with images of graphs trending upwards in the background](title-image.png)